Your chance to demonstrate your regulatory competence

 ; the Matrix also provides some suggestions of possible examples you might use.

-To support your application you need to provide the details of two supporters.
-Your supporters should be senior colleagues who are familiar with your work, typically a line manager or supervisor.
+To support your application you need to provide the details of one supporter.
+Your supporter should be senior colleagues who is familiar with your work, typically a line manager or supervisor.
 Wherever possible they should be TOPRA members.
 Once you have provided their details we will contact them to obtain their input.
 Please make sure they are aware that you are applying and are expecting to hear from us.